VinamraGuptaa/Humor-me-api/README.md

 </p>

 ### [+] Description
 This API gets memes/images from the database.
-For simplicity purpose I have used programming memes from r/ProgrammerHumor.
+For simplicity purpose I have used programming memes from <a href=https://www.reddit.com/r/ProgrammerHumor/>r/ProgrammerHumor</a>.
 The get_meme.py fetchs all the images from the subreddit and creates a folder and stores the images.
 The Main.py uses the folder to get and post memes.

 This is the link to the API: https://humor-me.herokuapp.com/redoc